rayyanrbj09/Sentiment-Analysis/README.md

 ## Project Overview

 We aims to perform sentiment analysis on social media data collected from Twitter and Reddit.
-By leveraging Apache Spark for large-scale data processing, we extract insights into public sentiment on various topics using Natural Language Processing (NLP) techniques.
+By leveraging Apache Spark for large-scale data processing, we extract insights into public sentiment on various topics.

 ## Key Features

-- **Real-time data collection** from Twitter and Reddit.
+- **Real-time data collection** from Twitter.
 - **Large-scale data processing** using Apache Spark.
 - **Sentiment classification** into Positive, Negative, and Neutral categories.
 - **Storage of processed data** in a database for further analysis.